JetBrains/rider-efcore/README.md

 ### Building

 You should have JDK 11 and .NET SDK 5.0+ installed and configured.
+Then, execute:

+`./gradlew rdgen` - generates RD protocol data for plugin internal communication

 Then you could build a plugin with: